 Readers Question: Is it better to sell more services/products with less profit, than sell less with high profits?
-What are the pros and cons to the employer, worker, and customer? i.e high revenue low profit, vs low revenue high profit.
+What are the pros and cons to the employer, worker, and customer? i.e. high revenue low profit, vs low revenue high profit?

 Classical economic theory suggests firms will seek to maximise profits.
 The benefits of maximising profit include:

-- Profit can be used to pay higher wages to owners and workers. (though if firm has monopsony power, the profit may not be shared equally amongst workers)
+- Profit can be used to pay higher wages to owners and workers. (though if a firm has monopsony power, the profit may not be shared equally amongst workers)

 - Profit can be used to invest in research & development.
-This investment can potentially benefit consumer.
+This investment can potentially benefit the consumer.
 For example, without large profits, drug companies would have less ability to develop new drugs.
 High profit is often a justification for pharmaceuticals to have a degree of monopoly power (e.g. patents) because ultimately it is essential for creating the incentive to develop new treatments.
 However, this argument about research & development may depend on the industry.
 For example, it is now clear how much supernormal profit supermarkets need to be able to invest in research & development.

 - Profit enables the firm to build up savings, which could help the firm survive an economic downturn.
-For example, in a recession, a firm could see a temporary loss, but if the firm has a reasonable level of savings and history of profitability, the bank will be more willing to keep lending.
+For example, in a recession, a firm could see a temporary loss, but if the firm has a reasonable level of savings and a history of profitability, the bank will be more willing to keep lending.
 However, profitable firms don’t necessarily save this profit for an economic downturn.
 Profit is often paid to shareholders in the form of dividends or used to finance expansion, such as mergers or takeovers.
-For example, commercial banks were very profitable in the boom years, leading upto 2007.
-But, when the credit crunch hit, they had very little resources to ride out the financial crisis.
+For example, commercial banks were very profitable in the boom years, leading up to 2007.
+But, when the credit crunch hit, they had very few resources to ride out the financial crisis.